Swiss relations with Paraguay are good but not particularly intensive. In 2017, Paraguay’s economy was among the most

-Switzerland and Paraguay have concluded bilateral agreements on trade, investment protection and technical cooperation.
+Switzerland and Paraguay have signed agreements on trade, the protection of investments and technical cooperation.

-In July 2012, all consular services for Paraguay were transferred to the regional consular centre in Buenos Aires (Argentina).
-Since February 2016, following the closing of the Swiss embassy in Asunción, Switzerland's diplomatic interests have been represented by the Swiss ambassador with residence in Montevideo.
+Consular matters have been handled by the regional consular centre in Buenos Aires since July 2012.
+Since February 2016, following the closing of the Swiss embassy in Asunción, Switzerland's diplomatic interests have been represented by the Swiss ambassador based in Montevideo.

-Trade between Switzerland and Paraguay is modest but on the increase.
-In 2015, Swiss exports amounted to CHF 22,5 million, while the value of goods imported from Paraguay – primarily agricultural products, precious stones and metals and essential oils – totalled CHF 14,2 million.
-Swiss direct investments in Paraguay are also relatively low.
+Trade between Switzerland and Paraguay is relatively modest but on the increase.
+In 2017, Swiss exports amounted to CHF 19 million, while the value of goods imported from Paraguay – primarily agricultural products, precious stones and metals and essential oils – totalled CHF 23 million.

 Cooperation in education, research and innovation

-Scholars and artists from Paraguay can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
+Researchers from Paraguay can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Swiss nationals in Paraguay

 History of bilateral relations

-Switzerland opened a consulate in Asunción in 1887.
-In 1892, it established diplomatic relations with Paraguay, but there has been an Embassy in Asunción only since 1968.
+Switzerland opened a consulate in Asunción in 1887 and the two countries established diplomatic relations in 1892.
+Switzerland opened an embassy in Asunción in 1968.

-Since February 2016, following the closing of the embassy, Switzerland's diplomatic interests have been represented by the Swiss embassy in Montevideo.
-In 2016 Switzerland opened an honorary consulate in Asunción.
+Since February 2016, following the closing of the embassy in Asunción, Switzerland's diplomatic interests have been represented by the Swiss embassy in Montevideo.
+An honorary consulate was opened in Asunción in 2016.